Sachin the opener

-A close shave for Jesse Ryder, who was in an induced coma in a hospital after being assaulted twice outside a bar in Christchurch.
+A close shave for Jesse Ryder, who was put in an induced coma in a hospital after being assaulted twice outside a bar in Christchurch.
 The city's police arrested two men in connection with the assaults.
 Ryder was discharged a week later.
-This was not the first time Ryder suffered an injury in a Christchurch bar - in 2008 he cut his hand after putting it through a glass window of one.
+It was not the first time Ryder suffered an injury in a Christchurch bar - in 2008 he cut his hand after putting it through a glass window of one.